 Measures of host-symbiont phylogenetic congruence

-We consider studies that reconcile host and symbiont phylogeny to test for topological congruence, using knowledge of the associations that exist between symbiont and host 1.
-We include reported test statistics from the two most widely applied approaches for estimating host-symbiont phylogenetic congruence (Extended Data Tab.
-2): TreeMap2-4, based on estimates of shared discrete macroevolutionary events, and Parait5, based on branch-length comparisons to estimate overall similarity.
-Briefly, in TreeMap congruence is by apparent host-symbiont cospeciation events the is significantly greater than when symbiont phylogeny is randomized a large number of times and mapped back onto host phylogeny1-4.
-In contrast, 5ost-symbiont data into distance matri us the sum of squared distances to quantify the similarity between host and symbiont trees comparto the distribution of values obtained by permutating the dataset to determine significance5.
+We considered studies that reconcile host and symbiont phylogeny to test for topological congruence, using knowledge of the associations that exist between symbiont and host tips, where host phylogeny is considered the independent variable and the symbiont phylogeny is considered the independent variable1.
+We included reported test statistics from the two most widely applied analytical approaches for estimating host-symbiont phylogenetic congruence (Extended Data Tab.
+2): TreeMap2-4, based on estimates of shared discrete macroevolutionary events, and ParaFit5, based on branch-length comparisons to estimate overall similarity.
+Both approaches adopt a null hypothesis of independent evolution between host and symbiont phylogenetic trees, but the hypothesis is tested using different types of phylogenetic data.
+Briefly, in TreeMap congruence is assessed by mapping symbiont phylogeny onto host phylogeny and quantifying apparent host-symbiont cospeciation events (out of a maximum of n – 1 for a phylogeny of n symbiont taxa), versus other events (i.e. independent speciations, host switches, and sorting events).
+Host and symbiont phylogenies are considered congruent if the total is significantly greater than the distribution of scores observed when symbiont phylogeny is randomized a large number of times and mapped back onto host phylogeny, with the resultant p value indicating the level of significance1-4.
+In contrast, instead of proposing evolutionary scenarios, ParaFit adopts a distance matrix approach to quantifying congruence between host and symbiont phylogenies5.
+Host-symbiont data is transformed into a distance matrix using the sum of squared distances to quantify the similarity between host and symbiont trees.
+Together with an incidence matrix describing host-symbiont associations (i.e. ‘H-P links’), this is then compared to the distribution of values obtained by permutating the dataset to determine significance (i.e. the global test of host-symbiont cophylogeny ‘ParaFitGlobal’)5.

 Both Parafit and TreeMap presume fully resolved and accurate host and parasite phylogenies, and neither method takes phylogenetic uncertainly into account.
-Currently, many host and symbiont phylogenies are based on single gene analyses, and there is undoutedly scope for improvements in phylogenetic accuracy by using multi-gene approaches.
+Currently, many host and symbiont phylogenies are based on single gene analyses, and there is undoubtedly scope for improvements in phylogenetic accuracy by using multi-gene approaches and accounting for phylogenetic uncertainty.
 However, there is no evidence to suggest that any errors that may be present in individual host or symbiont phylogenies affect assessments of congruence in a systematic manner.

-Phylogenetic congruence arising as a result of cospeciation, and phylogenetic congruence arising via other means that can produce a phylogenetic signature similar to cospeciation (such as successive host-switching across host phylogeny), are not differentiated by Parafit or TreeMap, as this requires accurately dated host and phylogenies, of which relatively few pairs are available currently.
-However, our analyses re not directed at unravelling among alternative scenarios underlying host and symbiont speciation, but rather towards considering broadscale patterns in phylogenetic congruence.
+Phylogenetic congruence arising as a result of cospeciation, and phylogenetic congruence arising via other means that can produce a phylogenetic signature similar to cospeciation (such as successive host-switching across host phylogeny), are not differentiated by Parafit or TreeMap, as this requires accurately dated host and parasite phylogenies, of which relatively few pairs are available currently.
+However, our analyses were not directed at unravelling among alternative scenarios underlying host and symbiont speciation, but rather towards considering broadscale patterns in phylogenetic congruence.

 Data collection